Lidsville: Plot

-The show involved a teenage boy named Mark (Butch Patrick) who fell into the hat of Merlo the Magician (Charles Nelson Reilly), following his show at Six Flags Over Texas, and arrived in Lidsville, a land of living hats.
-The hats on the show are depicted as having the same characteristics as the humans who would normally wear them.
+The show involved a teenage boy named Mark (portrayed by Butch Patrick) who fell into the top hat of Merlo the Magician (portrayed by Charles Nelson Reilly) (HooDoo's alter ego), following Merlo's show at Six Flags Over Texas.
+Inside the hat, he arrived in Lidsville, a land of living hats that are depicted as having the same characteristics as the humans who would normally wear them.
 For example, a cowboy hat would act and speak like a cowboy.
 The characters' houses were also hat-shaped.

-The villain of the show was a magician named Horatio J. HooDoo (also played by Charles Nelson Reilly in a magician's costume and make-up).
+The villain of the show was magician Horatio J. HooDoo (also portrayed by Reilly).
 The vain, short-tempered, but somewhat naive HooDoo flew around in his Hatamaran, blasting the good citizens of Lidsville with bolts of magic (referred to as "zapping") and keeping them in fear, demanding that they pay him their Hat Tax.
-Mark helped the good hats resist as he attempted to find a way back home.
-HooDoo, trying to reclaim control of the androgynous Weenie the Genie from Mark, often enlisted the services of four Bad Hats.
 Mark was seen as a suspected spy against HooDoo on behalf of the good hat people and was captured at Derby Dunes by HooDoo's minions the Bad Hats the moment he had fallen into the world of Lidsville.
 He escapes from his clutches alongside a genie named Weenie (Billie Hayes).
+Mark helped the good hats resist as he attempted to find a way back home.
+HooDoo, trying to reclaim control of Weenie the Genie from Mark, often enlisted the services of four Bad Hats.

 In his high hat home, HooDoo was constantly besieged by the taunting music of his Hat Band, as well as all of his talking knickknacks (Parrot, Mr. Skull, mounted alligator head, the sawed-in-half lady, etc.).
 HooDoo also experienced further aggravation at the hands of his aides, the dimwitted Raunchy Rabbit and his two-faced card guard Jack of Clubs.
 HooDoo watched the action going on in downtown Lidsville from his hat home by using his Evil Eye, a device similar to a TV set that resembled an eyeball.
 He also had a hot chatline phone.
 The show relied on an endless array of puns based on hats.
 One such pun was "Derby Dunes", an area in Lidsville which sand dunes were shaped like derby hats.

 Many of the episodes were about Mark trying to get back home, but the evil HooDoo prevented him from leaving.
-Weenie, being a nervous bumbler, was in fact a genie, but many of the tricks and spells did not work correctly anymore after being a slave to HooDoo for so long.
+Weenie, being a nervous bumbler, was in fact a genie, but many of the tricks and spells did not work correctly after having been HooDoo's captive for so long.

-In the show's final episode, scenes from some of the past episodes were featured as HooDoo's mother (played by Muriel Landers, but not listed in the closing credits) had paid a visit to find out what has been going on in Lidsville while making sure that her son is still bad.
-Unfortunately for Mark, he did not return home at the end.
+In the show's final episode, scenes from some of the past episodes were featured as HooDoo's mother (portrayed by an uncredited Muriel Landers) had paid a visit to find out what has been going on in Lidsville while making sure that her son is still bad.

+As the show only ran one season of original episodes, Mark never returned home—his fate remained unresolved.

 Music was also a part of the show, with songs being performed by the characters in several episodes.